What standards can you expect as a tenant?

 How to improve an energy rating

-There are a number of energy efficiency schemes that can assist with the cost of making improvements.
-At present funding may be available to landlords via the Sustainable Warmth Scheme, which is subject to eligibility and a survey.
+There are a number of energy efficiency schemes available that can assist with the cost of making improvements, funding may be available to landlords via the Home Upgrade Grant 2, ECO4 and the Great British Insulation Scheme.
+Availability of schemes are subject to the property and occupants meeting eligibility criteria.

 How much will improvement work cost?